opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

-# OSC Integration with TripleO
+﻿# OSC Integration with TripleO
 In order for OSC to be installable and configurable by [TripleO](#tripleo-home) a TripleO-Heat-Template (THT) must be created.
 This document outlines the details of this template highlighting OSC specific configuration and environment variables, TripleO required configuration, data persistence, TLS and high availability (HA) settings.
-> Note: Details for HA, TLS and other advanced configuration will be added later.
+> Note: Details for HA and other advanced configuration will be added later.
 The first draft of this document covers required files, template parameters, environment variables and volumes.

 ## Assignees
 Emanoel Xavier - https://github.com/emanoelxavier